 What Is the Rarest Eye Color in the World?

 The rarest eye color in the world depends on what you are comparing.
-If you mean common natural eye colors, green, gray, and amber are usually among the rarest.
+If you mean standard natural eye colors, green is usually considered the rarest, with gray and amber also among the rarest depending on how eye colors are grouped.
 If you include unusual eye appearances and patterns, red-looking eyes, violet-looking eyes, and some forms of heterochromia also belong in the rarest-eye-color conversation.

 Eye color is more nuanced than a simple ranked list.
 Lighting, ancestry, mixed tones, iris patterns, and the difference between color and appearance all matter.
 Una’s sparkle rule is simple: chase the truth, not just the rarest-sounding answer.